Brown-University-Library/bell/README.md

 ### TODOs...

 - B.C. will do a one-off check to ensure object-types of 'undetermined' do not, in fact, have image-datastreams.
+DONE 2018-May-22.
 - switch ```'utf-8', 'replace'``` to ```'utf-8'```
 - in `acc_num_to_pid.py`, change function names that indicate solr is being hit, to names that indicate that bdr-search-api is being hit.
 - review tests and edit or delete those not used.